xvik/gradle-quality-plugin/src/doc/docs/tool/checkstyle.md

 never intended to be used together).
 Uncomment check to enable it.

 !!! warning
-    **Checkstyle 11 requires java 17** or above.
-Checkstyle support will be disabled on lower java version.
+    **Checkstyle 13 requires java 21**, **checkstyle 11-12 requires java 17** or above.
+    Checkstyle support will be disabled on lower java version (so on CI checkstyle will work only on compatible java version and ignored on others).
     To enable checkstyle on java 11, use checkstyle 10 `quality.checkstyleVersion = '10.26.1'`
     (see [java compatibility notes](../guide/java.md))